top of page

 Image from iOS.jpg

-I hold my Master of Arts in Policy Studies from the University of Washington Bothell, where I focused my research on sustainable development.
-I attended Western Washington University for my Bachelor of Arts in Politics, Philosophy, and Economics with minors in Energy Policy and Law, Diversity & Justice.
-While at WWU, I served as the student body Vice President for Governmental Affairs, where I represented students at the campus, local, state, and federal levels.
-As a student leader and activist, I have marched the streets of Olympia and lobbied in Washington, DC fighting for the rights of students, for more affordable and accessible higher education, and for safe housing conditions.
+I hold my Master of Arts in Policy Studies from the University of Washington Bothell where I focused my research on sustainable development.
+I attended Western Washington University for my Bachelor of Arts in Politics, Philosophy, and Economics with minors in both Energy Policy and Law, Diversity & Justice.
+While at WWU, I served as the student body Vice President for Governmental Affairs where I represented students at the campus, local, state, and federal levels.
+As a student leader and activist, I have marched the streets of Olympia and lobbied in Washington, DC fighting for student rights, for more affordable and accessible higher education, and for safe housing conditions.

 bottom of page